-Component : Description (1) Touchpad light On: The touchpad is off.
-Off: The touchpad is on.
-(2) Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using touchpad and touch screen gestures on page 28 .
-(3) Left touchpad button Functions like the left button on an external mouse.
+Component Description (1) Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: For more information, see Using touchpad and touch screen gestures on page 26 .
+(2) Left control zone Textured area that allows you to perform additional gestures.
+(3) Right control zone Textured area that allows you to perform additional gestures.